openplans/openblock-old/README.txt

 $ cd openblock

 $ python bootstrap.py

+Optionally edit obdemo/obdemo/real_settings.py at this stage.
+Now you can set up the database and start the server:

 $ source bin/activate

-$ paver install_app
 $ sudo -u postgres bin/paver setup_db
-$ django-admin.py syncdb --settings=obdemo.settings
+$ ./manage.py syncdb
-$ django-admin.py runserver --settings=obdemo.settings
+$ ./manage.py runserver

 If all goes well, you should be able to visit the site at: